ericgong2005/CS2620_Wire_Protocols/Documentation/engineering_notebook.md

 Client specifications:
 - The client, upon launch, should attempt to connect to the server
 - If successful, the client can switch to the "handling and displaying messages" component
+- Upon openiing this process, the client should check if the user is currently logged in anywhere else

 Server specifications:
 - The server should run a Daemon process to handle incoming connections